This is a partial transcript from "On the Record," January 25, 2005, that has been edited for clarity.

 (END VIDEO CLIP)

-VAN SUSTEREN: What do you mean by empowerment?
+VAN SUSTEREN: All right, you say things were going on.
+What do you mean by that?

 Content and Programming Copyright 2005 FOX News Network, L.L.C.
 ALL RIGHTS RESERVED.
 Transcription Copyright 2005 eMediaMillWorks, Inc. (f/k/a Federal Document Clearing House, Inc.), which takes sole responsibility for the accuracy of the transcription.
 ALL RIGHTS RESERVED.
 No license is granted to the user of this material except for the user's personal or internal use and, in such case, only one copy may be printed, nor shall user use any material for commercial purposes or in any fashion that may infringe upon FOX News Network, L.L.C.'s and eMediaMillWorks, Inc.'s copyrights or other proprietary rights or interests in the material.
 This is not a legal transcript for purposes of litigation.